mangopdf/mangopdf.github.io/_posts/2018-09-26-stealing-chrome-cookies-without-root.md

 This is a perfectly legit way to get someone's cookies, but the reason we're here today is I'm pretty sure I found a way to skip all that.

+---

 Why should we have to decrypt the cookies?
-After all, the user can get their own cookies from Chrome without typing their password.
+After all, Elon can get his own cookies from Chrome without typing his password (`itwasthebestofgrimesitwastheworstofgrimes`).
 Surely there's a way to just get Chrome to give us the cookies, if we ask nicely?

 ## Step 1: Run Headless Chrome